UFC legend B.J. Penn caught on video fighting bouncer outside Hawaii club

 UFC FIGHTER FACING 20 CHARGES IN DEATHS OF ELDERLY WOMEN IN FLORIDA FIVE-CAR CRASH

-The video showed both men wrestling each other on the ground.
-At one point, the video shows the 40-year-old former UFC champion shoves his forearm into the man’s throat.
+The video showed both men wrestling on the ground.
+At one point, the video shows the 40-year-old former UFC champion shoving his forearm into the man’s throat.

 Dispatch audio, obtained by TMZ Sports, revealed one law enforcement official telling officers, “B.J.
 Penn is back there trying to fight everybody.
 No weapon.”

-When cops arrived, officers had told dispatch Penn was no longer at the club.
+When cops arrived, officers told dispatch Penn was no longer at the club.

 UFC FIGHTER JAIR ROZENSTRUIK ALMOST BEATS KNOCKOUT RECORD IN BOUT WITH ALLEN CROWDER